uvacobi/rna_seq_lesson/introduction.md

 If you're running Windows, you can also use `scp` within MobaXterm or PuTTY to transfer the files.

-Or, you can go to the following site: https://rivanna-portal.hpc.virginia.edu/pun/sys/dashboard
+Or, you can go to the following [site](https://rivanna-portal.hpc.virginia.edu/pun/sys/dashboard).

 Click on Files -> Home Directory and drag and drop the fastqc folder to your local computer.